mysteryx93/OntraportApi.NET/README.md

 ## How to Configure in ASP.NET Core

-Add *EmergenceGuardian.OntraportApi* and *EmergenceGuardian.OntraportApi.AspNetCore* to your project via NuGet.
+Add *OntraportApi* and *OntraportApi.AspNetCore* to your project via NuGet.

 Add this to ConfigureServices in Startup.cs